redhat-openstack/website/source/uncategorized/configuring-neutron-with-ovs-and-gre-tunnels-using-quickstack.html.md

 For now, quickstack neutron-controller is doing only GRE, it will therefore manage all the tunnels between the controller and the networker automatically.

 1. Assuming two NICs 2.
 The physical interface (public/external network) IP will be moved to the br-ex OVS bridge 3.
-The br-ex should be activated as well.
+The br-ex should be activated as well

 Besides the other parameters, the values required via params.pp or foreman variables must be also have: \` $private_interface = 'eth1'